endotnick/mws-restaurant/HowToRun.md

 # How to run:
-    build the project from the working directory:
+    build the project from the root directory:

         `npm install`

         `gulp build`

-    launch a webserver at on port 8000:
+    launch a webserver on port 8000:

         `python -m http.server 8000`